xogoodnow/beyla/docs/sources/setup/docker.md

 docker run -p 18443:8443 --name goblog mariomac/goblog:dev
 ```

-The above command runs a simple HTTPS application.
+The preceding command runs a simple HTTPS application.
 The process opens the container's internal port `8443`, which is then exposed at the host level as the port `18443`.

-Set environment variables to configure Beyla to print to stdout and listen to a port (container) to inspect the executable:
+Set environment variables to configure Beyla to print to `stdout` and listen to a port (container) to inspect the executable:

 ```sh
 export BEYLA_PRINT_TRACES=true